A proposal is a written offer to solve a technical problem

 invariably presents a problem in compromising between

-saying everything you think you ought to and keeping
+saying everything you think you ought to and keeping it

-it as short as you think you ought to.
+as short as you think you ought to.
 Descriptive statements

 here and there in an informational abstract often help

 solve this problem.
-Sometimes the term ‘epitome’ is
+Sometimes the term ‘epitome’ is applied

-detailed statement.
-Whatever the terminology you encounter,
+Whatever the terminology you encounter, you have fundamentally

-to balance; brevity vs. detail, and description vs.
+vs. detail, and description vs. information.

 SUGGESTIONS